 Converting to a new case management system is a lot like moving to a new office

-A case management system contains all of your firm’s important data, including calendars, contacts, documents, emails, research, and tasks.
+A legal case management system contains all of your firm’s important data, including calendars, contacts, documents, emails, research, and tasks.
 Once you decide to convert data from your existing system to a new one, you should approach it much as you would a move to a new office.

-If you make sure that you have a detailed plan and an experienced team to help with the transition, you’ll be able to accomplish a successful conversion to a new management system.
+If you make sure that you have a detailed plan and an experienced team to help with the transition, you’ll be able to accomplish a successful conversion to a new legal management system.

 Preparation is important when converting to a new case management system